EHB-TI/web-app-digital-dream-team/README.md

 * DDos - Cloudflare
 * Man In The Middle - Https
 * Cross Site Scripting - CSRF
 > ##### The frontend offers forms handling user input, providing the functionalities of entering user details as well as entering details of a plate to be shared.
-Malicious users could try to exploit the forms for XXS vulnerabilities.
-By using the the sring interpolation feature of the Angular framework, we manage to secure the frontend of the kind of attacks.
+Malicious users could try to exploit these forms and search for XXS vulnerabilities.
+By using the the string interpolation feature of the Angular framework, we manage to secure the frontend for these kinds of attacks.

 * SQL Injection - Spring Data
 * Identity Spoofing - Login Token/Login Throttling